HPDP Planning Grants

 - Estimated Start Date: 09/30/2021

-For questions, please contact Alice Ammerman, HPDP Director (Alice_Ammerman@unc.edu); Beverly Garcia, Managing Director of Research (Beverly_Garcia@unc.edu); and Christina Rodriguez, Fiscal and Business Administration Manager (firstname.lastname@example.org).
+For questions, please contact Alice Ammerman, HPDP Director (Alice_Ammerman@unc.edu); Beverly Garcia, Managing Director, Research and Operations (Beverly_Garcia@unc.edu); and Christina Rodriguez, Associate Director, Grants and Finance (firstname.lastname@example.org).